 What Does a Law Firm Administrator Do?

-Law firm administrators must have excellent management skills to work on the variety of tasks and projects required on a daily basis in a law firm.
+Law firm administrators are professionals who handle the day-to-day administrative tasks at a legal firm.
+They must have excellent multi-tasking skills to work on the variety of tasks and projects required on a daily basis in a law firm.
 Most likely, they will be working for one law firm where they will help manage multiple lawyers on a daily basis.
 As law firm administrators, they may spend their time ordering office supplies, answering phones, greeting clients, taking notes during meetings, and setting the lawyers’ calendar schedules.

 This is a fast-paced career, and law firm administrators will need excellent time management skills, interpersonal skills, written communication skills, and a professional attitude.
-They must also be a self-starter and be able to work without a lot of guidance and oversight.
+This role usually requires the candidate to be independent and be able to work without a lot of guidance and oversight.